-I am a qualified Counsellor and I work with adults and young people of all genders to help improve their mental health and emotional wellbeing by building self esteem and awareness.
-I offer a safe, confidential and welcoming space which is designated around you and the issues you wish to explore.
+I work with adults and young people of all genders and ethnicity to help improve their mental health and emotional wellbeing by building self esteem and awareness.
+I have a down to earth manner and offer a safe, confidential and welcoming space.

-As a member of the BACP, I am bound by its ethical framework for good practice and therefore adhere to its recommendations for regular supervision.
+As a member of the British Association for Counselling and Psychotherapy (BACP), I am bound by its ethical framework for good practice and therefore adhere to its recommendations for regular supervision.